adrianopteodoro/obsrv-pack/README.md

     </IfModule>
     ```
-- Add the following to the end on file:
+- Add the following to the end on file (replace XXX.XXX.XXX.XXX your IP):
     ```conf
     <IfModule ssl_module>
         # Replace XXX.XXX.XXX.XXX with your machine IP Address